 Formal complaints of harassment or discrimination against University employees must be processed through the Office of Equality and Diversity.
-Throughout this process, students may feel free to contact the Senior Associate Dean for Student Affairs for advice and consultation.
+Throughout this process, students may feel free to contact the Associate Dean of Students for advice and consultation.

 Step I: Staff or administrator